Apoph3nia/Physical-Phenomena-Simulation/README.md

 Profile > Access Tokens > Create new Access Token > Make sure the field Type is set to Fine-grained > On the Inference options check them all > Create Token > Copy the token.

 In Unity you can assign that token on the Inspector tab of the AI Assistant Object (in its AIAssistant.cs script).
 You need to do that for both Simulation_1 & Simulation_2 scenes which are located in Assets > Scenes.
+In the VR app if you don't add a key and try to use the assistant it will crash.

 #  Scenes Location
 <img width="639" height="308" alt="image" src="https://github.com/user-attachments/assets/98b5201a-4912-4b09-acd8-6da8a4c1e02c" />